strimzi/strimzi.github.io/_posts/2025-06-24-kafka-queue.md

 }
 ```

-The offset 361 that had a bad record was <code>Archived</code> (enum 4) state after the first delivery attempt, therefore was not retried again.
+The offset 361 that had a bad record was `Archived` (enum 4) state after the first delivery attempt, therefore was not retried again.

 ```json
 {